 SMARTPHONE sales, to state the obvious, are big business.
 But even that market may soon begin to pale next to the sums commanded by the sale of products and services that depend on smartphone ownership—the so-called “smartphone multiplier.”
-From selfie sticks and ringtones to mobile ads and apps, smartphone multiplier revenues may eclipse the revenue generated by smartphones themselves in just a few short years.
+From selfie sticks and ringtones to mobile ads and apps, smartphone multiplier revenues may eclipse the income generated by smartphones themselves in just a few short years.

 Nor is this all.
-We expect the smartphone multiplier market to grow at between 5–10 percent annually through 2023, lifted by continued robust growth in its largest components.
+We expect the smartphone multiplier market to grow at between 5–10 per cent annually through 2023, lifted by continued robust growth in its largest components.
 This means that in 2023, the smartphone multiplier is likely to generate revenues of more than half a trillion dollars per year.

 Our 2020 smartphone multiplier forecast includes revenues for wearables (primarily fitness trackers and smart watches) and smart speakers because—while these are distinct devices in their own right—their utility is highly reliant on smartphones.

 Although smart watches have their own screens and processors, and a few models have cellular modems, their usefulness is greatly enhanced when they act as companion devices to smartphones.
 The battery in a smart watch is too small to permit sustained usage of a cellular modem.5 With its larger battery, a smartphone can fill the gap, relaying subsets of information (such as news or messages) via Bluetooth to the smart watch’s screen.

 With regard to fitness trackers and smart watches, the fitness and environmental data they collect (such as steps, heart rate, and sound levels) can be much more comprehensively displayed on a smartphone’s larger screen.
 This data can also be more readily shared with third parties via a smartphone’s modem.

 As for smart speakers, the vast majority are screenless and require the use of a smartphone to configure at all, as well as to display any information they may generate, such as the output of search requests.